riteshhh1408-ui/ClauseIQ/README.md

 ## Team

-This project was built as part of a hackathon by Team ClauseIQ.
+This project was built as part of a hackathon by Team ShipHappens.